yenyang/Recolor/Recolor/LongDescription.md

-Controls single instance colors for most buildings, vehicles, props, and a few other assets.
-Controls color variations for the meshes for trees, plants, most buildings, vehicles, props, and a few other assets.
+Gives player control over single instance colors for most buildings, vehicles, props, and a few other assets.
+Gives player control over color variations for the meshes for trees, plants, most buildings, vehicles, props, and a few other assets.

+CloverPie has produced a colorful video demonstation with a pre-release version of the mod.
+Please watch on YouTube.
 ## Dependencies
 Unified Icon Library
 I18n Everywhere (Soft dependency required for loading languages other than English.)